 Hierarchical transformations are not directly defined by code.
 Instead, they serve as containers for a number of standard transformations, which are then applied to the appropriate parts of the source data.
 A hierarchical transformation can be composed of many sub-transformations that define the overall layout, and the format of the displayed items.

-To manage hierarchical transformations, edit a page type in the Page types application on the Transformations tab.
+To manage hierarchical transformations, edit a document type in the Document types application on the Transformations tab.

-When editing a hierarchical transformation in the Page types application, you can Add , Edit () and Delete ( ) sub-transformations.
+When editing a hierarchical transformation in the Document types application, you can Add , Edit () and Delete ( ) sub-transformations.

 The Delete () action does not remove the given transformation from the system, only from the currently edited hierarchical transformation.

 The purpose of each sub-transformation depends on its settings, which you can configure when adding the transformation or later via the Edit () action.

 - Click Add transformation.